 Prof. Andrew Ellington: Operating out of the University of Texas at Austin, Ellington focuses on evolutionary biotechnology, including the application of evolved nucleic acid species in computation and nanoscale assembly.

-Marta Kwiatkowska: Based at the University of Oxford, Kwiatkowska’s work in formal verification methods intersects with DNA computing, especially in the synthesis and analysis of DNA-based systems.
+Dr. Marta Kwiatkowska: Based at the University of Oxford, Kwiatkowska’s work in formal verification methods intersects with DNA computing, especially in the synthesis and analysis of DNA-based systems.

-Prof. Damien Woods: At the Institute of Science and Technology Austria, Woods works on molecular programming, algorithmic self-assembly, and, more broadly, how DNA be employed in algorithmic processes.
+Prof. Damien Woods: At the Institute of Science and Technology Austria, Woods works on molecular programming, algorithmic self-assembly, and, more broadly, how DNA can be employed in algorithmic processes.

-Prof. Masami Hagiya: the University of Tokyo, Hagiya is known for his contributions to the theoretical foundations of DNA computing and his work in building DNA-based logic gates.
+Prof. Masami Hagiya: From the University of Tokyo, Hagiya is known for his contributions to the theoretical foundations of DNA computing and his work in building DNA-based logic gates.

-Prof. Lloyd M. Smith: Working at the University of Wisconsin-Madison, Smith’s contributions to DNA sequencing technologies have provided pivotal that enable the progress of DNA computing.
+Prof. Lloyd M. Smith: Working at the University of Wisconsin-Madison, Smith’s contributions to DNA sequencing technologies have provided pivotal tools that enable the progress of DNA computing.

 Prof. Natasa Jonoska: At the University of South Florida, Jonoska delves into the mathematical aspects of DNA computing, focusing on formal language theory, computability, and the theoretical underpinnings of DNA-based information processes.